olsonjeffery/dualpower/README.md

   <img src="logo.png" alt="Dual Power logo" />
 </p>

+> ⚠️ The Dual Power project is in a PRE-ALPHA state; It provides zero guarantee of
+> stability or correctness.
+You have been warned.

 Dual Power is an out-of-the-box setup for Arch/EndevourOS Linux.
 It is meant to be deployed over a fresh install of the Linux distro.
 It's original inspiration was liberated from the [O****** project][2].
 Like O******, Dual Power is developer focused.
 It uses a different collection of software to make up it's base, although it borrows a few components (like its LazyVim setup).

-It should be noted that this repository/project is NOT meant to compete with O****** (at least not on its own terms).
-It's merely yet another meta-distro, "pre-riced for a certain setup", but without a focus on built-in configurability for the defaults.
-So, if your immediately reaction to any of the software, aesthetic, configuration, or other choices made is negative, then we do apologize.
+This project is yet another meta-distro, "pre-riced for a certain setup", but without a focus on built-in configurability for the defaults.
+So, if your immediate reaction to any of the software, aesthetic, configuration, etc choices is negative, then we do apologize.
 Dual Power may not be the one for you.
-The author is not interested in configurable defaults for desktop, term, shell/bar/finder, DE, etc. You can install/configure/integrate those yourself.
+Configurable defaults for desktop, term, shell/bar/finder, DE, etc aren't a priority.
+You can install/configure/integrate those yourself.
 Otherwise, please have Fun!

+This project's assets are released under the terms of the MIT License.
+See `LICENSE` for details.

 ## Install playbook